Skip naar de inhoud

 Can my family and loved ones say goodbye if I am a donor?

-Yes, there is always time to say goodbye.Before and after the donor surgery, family and loved ones can be with the donor.
-After the donation procedure, the family decides for themselves what happens next.
-For example, where the person is laid out and when the funeral takes place.
+Yes, there is always time to say goodbye.Family and loved ones can be with the donor before and after the donor surgery.
+After the donation procedure, the family decides for themselves what happens next, such as where the person is laid out and when the funeral takes place.

 Do doctors still do their best for me if I am a donor?

-Why is organ donation only possible if someone passes away in the hospital?
+Why is organ donation only possible if someone dies in the hospital?

-Organ donation is only possible if someone is in the hospital in the intensive care unit on a ventilator and passes away.This is because the organs need oxygenated blood to remain in good condition for transplantation.In the hospital, someone who has passed away can be ventilated by a machine.
-This ensures that enough oxygen-rich blood continues to flow to the organs.
+Organ donation is only possible if someone is in the hospital in the intensive care unit on a ventilator and passes away.This is because the organs need oxygenated blood to remain suitable for transplantation.In the hospital, someone who has passed away can be kept on a ventilator.
+This ensures that enough oxygen-rich blood continues to reach the organs.

-With donation after the heart and circulation have stopped (DCD donation), organ donation is only possible if the donor goes to the operating room immediately after death.
-If someone passes away outside the hospital, that is not possible and the organs are no longer suitable for transplantation.
+With donation after the heart and circulation have stopped (DCD donation), organ donation is only possible if the donor is taken to the operating room immediately after death.
+If someone passes away outside the hospital, this is not possible and the organs are no longer suitable for transplantation.